 Remember that you are not in a hotel so you need to be more considerate, most hosts would specify that they are in a residential area and that you need to be quiet, you also need to remove your shoes at the entrance, try to keep it clean.
 Respect the rules and remember that you are only sharing the house (even if you are paying) and you’ll be fine.

 I cannot stress this enough, plan your itinerary.
-Exploring on your own is very feasible, we only booked a tour once because it included a temple that can’t be visited if you are on your own.
+Exploring on your own is very feasible, we only booked a tour once because it included a temple that is only available if you’re on tour.
 Also check if the places you want to visit need to be booked in advance.
 Take note of the train stations and the exits before going out.
 Some museums (like Ghibli) don’t sell tickets on the actual venue.

 And although doable, I wouldn’t recommend visiting both Tokyo and Osaka on the same trip.
 I enjoyed the trip more when I visited one area in one trip.